rupali8086/bamazon/README.md

 # bamazon
 BAMazon
-Created during Week 12 of Rutgers Coding Bootcamp.
 The goal was to create an Amazon-like store front using Node.js and MySQL.

 Getting Started
 Clone repo.